-The water cycle, also known as the "hydrological cycle", refers to the continuous circulation of water within the Earth’s hydrosphere.
+The water cycle, or the hydrologic cycle, refers to the continuous circulation of water within the Earth’s hydrosphere.
 Water moves into and from the various reservoirs on, over, and under the surface of the Earth, and in the process transforms into its various phases of solid (ice), liquid (water), and gas (vapor), with the total mass of water remaining fairly constant.
 The physical processes of evaporation, condensation, sublimation, precipitation, transpiration, and runoff are responsible for sustaining the water cycle.
-Heat energy is also exchanged during the cycle, with this store and release of heat also affecting climates worldwide.
+Heat energy is also exchanged during the cycle, with this store and release of heat affecting climates worldwide.
 The water cycle is highly crucial to maintaining life on Earth, as it replenishes the world’s freshwater resources and moderates extremes in climate.

 Physical Processes Involved in the Water Cycle